-Join Nick Brazzi for an in-depth discussion in this video Understanding the Apple ID and iCloud accounts, part of Up and Running with Apple TV.
+Join Nick Brazzi for an in-depth discussion in this video Understanding the Apple ID and iCloud accounts, part of Learning Apple TV.

 - Before we get into learning how to work with the Apple TV, there's an important conversation we should have about online accounts, specifically the Apple ID and iCloud account.
 When you work with Apple computers and devices, there will be many times where you may be prompted to log into either an Apple ID or an iCloud account in order to enable certain functionality.
 If you're already familiar with these accounts, you might want to skip this movie.
 Strictly speaking, these accounts are optional, but you do need them in order to use some pretty essential services on the Apple TV.